seatable/seatable-scripts/manual/javascript-api/README.md

 # JavaScript API

-JavaScript API is a package of SeaTable Server Restful API.
+JavaScript API encapsulates SeaTable Server Restful API.
 You can call it in your front-end page or Node.js program.

-> Note: JavaScript API cannot be used for scripts in SeaTable tables.
+> Note: JavaScript API cannot be used for scripts in SeaTable bases.
 For script programming, please refer to another document.

 ## Reference